gettypubs/columnreader.js/README.md

 #columnreader.js

 This is JavaScript and simple CSS to display text in multiple columns, with horizonatal scrolling, that responds to the browser window or mobile device by displaying more or fewer columns as they fit.
-Quickly adjust the column width, height and gap between columns for your particular publication, and the scrolling function adjusts automatcially.
+Quickly adjust the column width, height and gap between columns for your particular publication, and the scrolling function adjusts automatically.

 Column Reader can be placed anywhere on an existing page, or on a page of its own.
-It is a division made up of three main elements, lined up left to right: the Previous Navigation, the Page Frame, and the Next Navigation.
+It is a division made up of three main elements, lined up left to right: the Back Navigation, the Page Frame, and the Ahead Navigation.

 To start, link to columnreader.css in the head of your HTML document: